shivajid/HortonworksOperationsWorkshop/Lab2.md

 #  Install Slave Node on the docker images

-+ Use the Ambari wizard to add this host.
++ Use the Ambari wizard to add the docker container.

 + Under the Hosts -> Actions
 ![Add Hosts](/images/Screen%20Shot%202015-10-11%20at%2010.48.10%20PM.png)